 For further details, including any restrictions or caveats, see the Legal Details section of the website.

-There are only a few things you should know when purchasing a ticket for the Fifth Annual Climate XChange Tesla Raffle .
+There are only a few things you should know when purchasing a ticket for the Sixth Annual Climate XChange Tesla Raffle .
 If you want more details, you can find them here.